ggreer/the_silver_searcher/doc/ag.1.md

     See `FILE TYPES` below.

   * `-m --max-count NUM`:
     Skip the rest of a file after NUM matches.
-Default is 10,000.
+Default is 0, which never skips.

   * `--no-numbers`:
     Don't show line numbers.